arupmondal-cs/awesome-pdte/README.md

 - [Through the Looking-Glass: Benchmarking Secure Multi-Party Computation Comparisons for ReLU's](https://eprint.iacr.org/2022/202) [CANS 2022] - This paper present a series of constant round variations and adaptations of the secure comparison protocols, introduced by [2021/119](https://eprint.iacr.org/2021/119).
 - [A Method for Securely Comparing Integers using Binary Trees](https://eprint.iacr.org/2021/1646) [ePrint 2021/1646] - This paper proposed a new protocol for secure integer comparison which consists of parties having each a private integer.
 Their protocol relies on binary decision trees that is a special case of branching programs and can be implemented using homomorphic encryption.
-- [Rabbit: Efficient Comparison for Secure Multi-Party Computation](https://eprint.iacr.org/2021/119) [FC 2021] - This work presents a novel construction for general nparty private comparison, secure against an active adversary, in the dishonest majority setting.
+- [Rabbit: Efficient Comparison for Secure Multi-Party Computation](https://eprint.iacr.org/2021/119) [FC 2021] - This work presents a novel construction for general *n*-party private comparison, secure against an active adversary, in the dishonest majority setting.
 - [Improved Primitives for MPC over Mixed Arithmetic-Binary Circuits](https://eprint.iacr.org/2020/338) [CRYPTO 2020]
 - [Improved Secure Integer Comparison via Homomorphic Encryption](https://eprint.iacr.org/2019/427) [CT-RSA 2020]
 - [SecureNN: 3-Party Secure Computation for Neural Network Training](https://eprint.iacr.org/2018/442.pdf) [PETS 2018]